Evolution of Stellar Feedback in HII Regions: Methods

 In young \hii\ regions, the origin of the X-ray emission is uncertain: it may be from unresolved point sources, interacting/colliding stellar winds, or wind-blown bubbles (see \citealt{tsujimoto06}).
 However, the available data have insufficient counts to distinguish between these scenarios.
 Thus, given that the X-rays may arise from these other channels and not just the shock-heated gas from individual stellar winds, we treat all of the hot-gas measurements as upper limits.

 We calculate the upper-limits on $n_{\rm X}$ for each region by simulating an optically-thin thermal plasma with metallicity of $Z = Z_{\sun}$ and temperature $kT_{\rm X}$=0.4~keV.
 We assume a Galactic column density $N_{\rm H}$ toward each region using the values from \cite{nh}.
-We use WebPIMMS\footnote{http://heasarc.nasa.gov/Tools/w3pimms.html} to derive the emission measure $EM_{\rm X}$ given these inputs, and then find $n_{\rm X}$ using the relation $n_{\rm X} = \sqrt{EM_{\rm X}/V}$, where $V$ is the volume of the region.
+We use WebPIMMS\footnote{\href{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}} to obtain the normalization $norm$ of the resulting X-ray spectra, which is defined as $norm = (10^{-14}/4 \pi D^2) \: EM_{\rm X}$, where $EM_{\rm X} = \int n_{\rm X}^2 dV$.
+Given the $norm$ values and assuming the distance to the regions, we measure $n_{\rm X}$ by integrating over the volume of the region.